This post may contain affiliate links. Please read my disclosure and privacy policy.

 That’s it!

-The cookies keep well at cool room temperature, or can be stored longer term in the refrigerator or freezer (although, they do not last long at our house! :)).
+The cookies keep well at cool room temperature, or can be stored longer term in the refrigerator or freezer (they do not last long at our house! :)).

 FAQ

-I used Earth Balance soy-free buttery sticks in my recipe testing.
+- What Vegan Butter Do You Use?
+I use Earth Balance soy-free buttery sticks, or Miyoko’s Vegan Butter, in my recipe testing.
 If using the vegan margarine option, be sure to use sticks, not margarine spread (in tubs).
 The latter has a higher water content than the former and will significantly alter the recipe.

 Happy baking!